-It was voted ‘Best Online Travel Agent’ by the Australian Federation of Travel Agents (AFTA) in 2017.
-And all of this out of little ol’ Byron Bay.
-Go figure.
+It was voted ‘Best Online Travel Agent’ by the Australian Federation of Travel Agents (AFTA) in 2017 and all of this out of little ol’ Byron Bay.

 With a mantra of “Making Travel Dreams Come True“, their holiday deals fall into two main categories:

 - Escape (accommodation deals with no tours)

 Both categories have domestic and international destinations, with occasional special ‘2 for 1 deals’ that will light anyone’s fire!

 Well, my love affair with TripADeal began in 2016.

 The initial hook?